lerdmann1601/HERA-Matlab/data/README.md

 ### Interpreting the results 2

 We progressively reduced the contrast enhancement of Method G to 20%.
-Below this threshold, Method G begins to lose its robust superiority over Method B, and at 10%, it becomes indistinguishable from Method B.
+Below this threshold, Method G begins to lose its robust superiority over Method B, and at 10%, its confidence interval overlaps with that of Method B.

 Examining the final ranking for Example 2, we see that the addition of Method G does not fundamentally alter the initial ranking.
 Method G achieves a rank of 2 within its 95% confidence interval and secures the second-highest Borda Score.
 Based on these findings, we can proceed with recalculating our image enhancement technique using 20% contrast enhancement for the final analysis.